"People who are successful in groups are successful in life."

 -Louis Ormont, Ph.D

-The Breakthrough Groups I facilitate are modern psychotherapy groups that lean into the transcending power of the collective and the present moment while harnessing the convenience of the web to make powerful learning and growth accessible and affordable to those who can benefit from it — wherever they are.
+Modern Breakthrough Groups lean into the transcending power of the collective and the present moment while harnessing the convenience of the web to make powerful learning and growth accessible and affordable to those who can benefit from it — wherever they are.

 Groups are made up of participants who have been or are presently in psychotherapy and are now looking to expand themselves and their learning in a group context.
 Participants are often looking for pathways to deepen their relationships, create a greater sense of ease and meaning in their lives, and learn how to bring their wants and desires into the world with sustainable ownership and self trust.

-If you’re feeling stuck or weighed down by “the same old” or stagnant energy in your love life, your job, your family, or your day to day, the group can offer support and honest reflection that can help you notice what else is possible for you from moment to moment.
-You’ll learn more about yourself than you ever thought possible, while also sharpening your abilities to deeply meet others.
+If you’re feeling stuck or weighed down by “the same old” stagnant energy in your love life, your job, your family, or your day to day, the group can offer support and honest reflection that can help you notice what else is possible for you from moment to moment.
+You’ll learn more about yourself than you ever thought possible, while also sharpening your abilities to deeply meet others in connection.

-The unique, nurturing environment of breakthrough groups can’t be replicated, and participants often say it’s one of the most powerful things they’ve ever experienced.
+The unique, nurturing environment of modern groups is expertly facilitated to meet your goals and participants often say it’s one of the most powerful growth experiences of their adult lives.

-If you’ve never participated in group therapy before, the thought of doing so can be a little intimidating.
+If you’ve never participated in group workshops or group therapy before, the thought of being vulnerable in a group can feel overwhelmingly intimidating.
 Clients often report thinking, “What could I possibly gain from sharing my feelings with strangers?”
 “What if they don’t like me?”
 “What if they judge me, or make me feel uncomfortable?”

 How Do I Sign Up For a Group?

 To begin the sign up process, you have two options: